1. How do Consumer Reports' hospital Ratings differ from information available elsewhere?

 5. Why doesn't my hospital have a safety score?

-For for a hospital to have a safety score, it must have valid data for all measures that we include in calculating the score: patient experience, readmissions, scanning, infections, and complications.
+For a hospital to have a safety score, it must have valid data for all measures that we include in calculating the score: patient experience, readmissions, scanning, infections, and mortality.
 The data we use come from the Center for Medicare and Medicaid Services.
 If CMS does not report data for one or more of those measures, it is because the hospital either did not have sufficient data or because there were discrepancies in data collection.

 6. What about patient privacy?

 Our Ratings are comprised of data available to the public from several sources.
 But none of the information can be used to identify specific individuals.